EverDoc/hellojs/quize/scores/zhaolei.md

-# Review for Liu Zhi Chen
+# Review for Zhao Lei

 ## Comments